You know what they say, “size matters.”

 Follow the Training Principles for Pure Mass

-Compound exercises — like pull-ups and bench presses — can add mass to minor muscle groups like the triceps and biceps.
+Compound strength building exercises — like pull-ups and bench presses — can add mass to minor muscle groups like the triceps and biceps.

 In fact, research from 2015 revealed that, compared to bicep curls, lat pulldowns were also extremely effective at thickening the elbow flexors (5.83% vs. 6.10%, respectively).

-However, isolation (biceps and triceps-specific exercises) are best for forging massive and aesthetic upper arms.
-Follow these training principles for larger biceps and triceps:
+However, isolation (triceps and biceps exercises) are best for forging massive and aesthetic upper arms.
+Follow these training principles for to gain muscle in your bis and tris:

 - Frequency: At least twice per week (2016 study)